dawn-Neight/ball_in_box/user story.md

 标签（空格分隔）： ball_in_box

 ## user stories
+r is the radius of a circle while
 A user can find the optimal value of r and mu which maximizes and sum r^2.

  1. A user can get a limited box bounded by [-1,1] by entering the numbers , position of small blocks and the number of ballons.